 Palais des Ducs

-The first buildings were constructed in 1365 on the grounds of a once Gallo-Roman fortress.
 The Burgundy dukes left the city of Beaune to install their power in the more prominent city of Dijon.

 The old kitchens, which provided a huge quantity of meals to the dukes, were demolished and the principal stones were used to build the theatre of Dijon.